turingschool/front-end-curriculum/lessons/module-1/git-and-github-part1.md

 ### Configuring Git

 If you haven't used Git before, then we need to configure it with some basic information about us.
+You might have done this during Computer Setup.
+If so, then you can skip this section.

 We can tell git to configure itself using the `git config` command from our terminal.
 Additionally, we're setting "global" configurations for git, so we'll use the `--global` flag when we provide it with a new piece of configuration.